 Luke 4: 21-30

-Gospel Reflection for the 4th Sunday in Ordinary Time Year C – February 3rd 2013
+Gospel Reflection the Fourth Sunday Ordinary Time Year C – January 31st 2016

 ‘There were many widows in Israel, I can assure you, in Elijah’s day, when heaven remained shut for three years and six months and a great famine raged throughout the land, but Elijah was not sent to any one of these: he was sent to a widow at Zarephath, a Sidonian town.
 And in the prophet Elisha’s time there were many lepers in Israel, but none of these was cured, except the Syrian, Naaman.’